NollmannLab/Rombouts_2022/README.md

 # bacto_tracker

 This software package implements bacterial cell segmentation and tracking in crowded environments.
+The package has been tested on MATLAB 2019a.

 ## Data